-A crochet hook, sometimes referred to as a crochet needle, is the basic tool you'll need to get started on your crocheting journey.
+A crochet hook is the basic tool you'll need to get started on your journey as you learn to crochet.
 Made from metal, plastic or wood with a small hook at one end, crochet hooks are used to turn a lovely skein of yarn into cosy jumpers, snuggly blankets and beautiful home accessories.

 All crochet hooks have similar basic features, in the same way knitting needles do, but different brands may modify them slightly for extra comfort or a more eye-catching design.

 The point is the part at the very end of the crochet hook, and is also often known as the 'head'.
 It can either be smooth and rounded, or more pointed and well-defined for working with non-elastic yarns or closely-packed stitches.

 The throat of the crochet hook is either tapered and shallow, or sharp and steep.
 A steeply angled throat is known as “in line” and can be better for beginners as it helps to keep stitch sizes consistent.
 The tapered style on a crochet hook is less easy to control and over-tensioning can easily occur, as stitches are worked on and off the hook.